JCuencs/Enhancing-Communication-Accessibility-Designing-a-Gesture-Recognition-System-for-Sign-Language-Users/README.md

 ## Overview

 This project aims to develop a gesture recognition system to facilitate communication for sign language users.
-By leveraging machine learning techniques, the system interprets sign language gestures and translates them into text or speech, enhancing accessibility for individuals with hearing impairments.
+By leveraging machine learning techniques, the system interprets sign language gestures and translates them into text, enhancing accessibility for individuals with hearing impairments adn speech impediments.

 ## Features